-Students can be given a straight forward task which does not demand too much detailed understanding.
+Students can be given a straightforward task that does not demand too much defiled understanding.
 A useful possibility is to get them to describe the speaker on the tape.
-The sound of the voice will suggest sex, age, status etc.
+The sound of the voice will suggest sex, age, status ect.